 But stuff isn’t the same as action which furthers the plot.
 That’s another way of saying action that brings the character either closer or further away from their objective, while impacting that “To Do” list along the way.
 This is the bull’s eye.
 And when we don’t see the bull’s eye any more, because we’ve taken a detour somewhere to pick up some dry cleaning, your stakes will likely dip and your pacing is going to be affected.

-Today in Revision-o-Rama, I want to talk about how to create a character.
-What makes a good one?
+Today, I want to talk about what makes a great character.
 A publishable one?
 First, let me say: book elements do not exist in isolation.
-Talking about them one by one is just the way I’m organizing my posts this month.
-So a stellar character must be put into action with great plot and dialogue, a fascinating plot must have great characters to act it out, etc. etc. etc. Character, for me, is most important, so I’m starting here.
+A stellar protagonist must be put into action with great plot and dialogue, a fascinating plot must have great heroes to act it out, etc. etc. etc. Character, for me, is most important, so I’m starting here.
+You’ll even find a character development worksheet to help you along.

 How to Create a Character

 Every story has a main character.
 If the story is written in the first person, the character is also the narrator.
-If it is in third, I’d argue that there still needs to be a main character to anchor everything, even in omniscient narratives.
-(Or two main characters… LEVIATHAN is a good example of a narrative balanced fairly equally between two characters.)
+If it is in third, I’d argue that there still needs to be a main anchor to everything, even in omniscient narratives.
+(Or two main characters… Leviathan by Scott Westerfeld is a good example of a narrative balanced fairly equally between two people.)

 A character-driven book usually focuses on your character and their life, and it is the character who dictates what the plot is.
 Other books toss a character, a John Everyman, say, into an aggressive outside plot that determines the course of the book.